MultiSafepay/docs/content/payments/features/recurring-payments/_index.md

     Mu-->>Mu: Encrypts payment details <br> for secure storage Mu->>Me: Returns a token <br> for future payments Me->>C: Redirects to success page
+    C-->>Me: Funds are transferred

 {{< /mermaid >}}

 {{< br >}}

-### One-click payments
+### Subsequent payment: customer-initiated

 During a subsequent payment, customers are shown summaries of their previously used payment details.
 When customers confirm the payment, the merchant includes the relevant token in the request to MultiSafepay.
 MultiSafepay then decrypts the payment details to process the payment.

+The customer doesn't need to provide any payment details, this is also called a 'one-click payment'.

 {{< mermaid class="text-center" >}}